Afiru21/Development/README.md

 5 Links to web development courses:
 - I should also include a  list of recommended web development courses and resources in order  to guide the  prospective applicants into trying to  improve their skills and qualifications futhermore.

+Target audience :
+- The primary target audience for this website  are people who have recently completed a web development training or courses and are looking for job opportunities as web developers role.
+This type of audience is most  likely gonna be tech-savvy and wanting to grow further  their careers into web development.

 ## Visual designs for web pages
 **Wireframes**